Support union recovery in high-dimensional multivariate regression: Introduction

-where $\Genblnorm{\bBnew}{1}{q}$ is the block $\ell_1/\ell_q$ norm:
+where $\| B \|_{\ell_{1} /\ell_{q}}$ is the block $\ell_1/\ell_q$ norm

-The relaxation~\eqref{EqnBlockRegProb} is a natural generalization of the Lasso; indeed, it specializes to the Lasso in the case $\numreg = 1$.
-For later reference, we also note that setting $q = 1$ leads to the use of the $\ell_1/\ell_1$ block-norm in the relaxation~\eqref{EqnBlockRegProb}.
-Since this norm decouples across both the rows and columns, this particular choice is equivalent to solving $\numreg$ separate Lasso problems, one for each column of the $\pdim \times \numreg$ regression matrix $\bBstar$.
-A more interesting choice is $q = 2$, which yields a block $\Lp_1/\Lp_2$ norm that couples together the columns of $\bBnew$.
-This regularization is commonly referred to as the \emph{group Lasso}.
-As we discuss in Appendix~\ref{LemUniqueOpt}, the group Lasso with $q= 2$ can be cast as a \emph{second-order cone program} (SOCP), a family of optimization problems that can be solved efficiently with interior point methods~\citep{Boyd02}, and includes quadratic programs as a particular case.
+The relaxation~(\ref{EqnBlockRegProbq}) is a natural generalization of the Lasso; indeed, it specializes to the Lasso in the case $K= 1$.
+For later reference, we also note that setting $q = 1$ leads to the use of the $\ell_1/\ell_1$ block norm in the relaxation~(\ref{EqnBlockRegProbq}).
+Since this norm decouples across both the rows and columns, this particular choice is equivalent to solving $K$ separate Lasso problems, one for each column of the $p\times K$ regression matrix $B^*$.
+A more interesting choice is $q = 2$, which yields a block $\ell_1/\ell_2$ norm that couples together the columns of $B$.
+Regularization with the $\ell_1/\ell_2$ norm is commonly referred to as the \textit{group Lasso} in the setting of univariate regression~[\citet{YuaLi06}].
+We thus refer to $\ell_1/\ell_2$ regularization in the multivariate setting as the \textit{multivariate group Lasso}.
+Note that the multivariate group Lasso can be viewed as a special case of the group Lasso, in that it involves a specific grouping of regression coefficients, but the multivariate setting brings new statistical issues to the fore.
+As we discuss in Appendix~\ref{AppUniqueOpt}, the multivariate group Lasso can be cast as a \textit{second-order cone program} (SOCP).
+This is a family of convex optimization problems that can be solved efficiently with interior point methods~[\citet{Boyd02}] and includes quadratic programs as a particular case.